The Legend of Valkyrie: Gameplay

-Valkyrie no Densetsu is an action-adventure role-playing game.
+The Legend of Valkyrie is a top-down action-adventure game.
 The player takes control of the sword-armed warrior maiden Valkyrie, while a second player can join in as Valkyrie's lizard-like companion Kurino Xandra.
 Both characters have a projectile weapon that can be shot at enemies to defeat them, as well as health meters that deplete if they are hit by an enemy or projectile.
 A fraction of their health will also be removed if either fall into a pit or off a cliff.
 A time limit is present, indicated by an hourglass towards the bottom of the screen, which will deplete as the stage progresses – allowing this timer to fully empty will result in the game being over.

 Both players can collect gold coins by defeating enemies, which can be used in stores found throughout the game to purchase magic spells, weapons and other items.
 Some enemies can drop bubble-like items that can be exchanged with certain NPCs in return for powerful magic spells that can deal great damage against enemies.
 Item prices in shops increase as the game progresses.
 Players can find treasure chests in certain places that yield powerful, sometimes rare items that are useful for later sections of the game.
 The game spans a total of eight areas, featuring locations such as grassy plateaus, icefields, caves and dungeons.
 Each area concludes with a boss that must be defeated to progress.
 The final area features a showdown the game's antagonist Kamooz.
-Certain areas of the game will require knowledge of Japanese to progress through, most notably with the wizard Babasama and a quiz towards the beginning of the fifth area.